AnonymerNiklasistanonym/RaspiForBeginners/README.md

 pi@raspberrypi:~ $ ▮
 ```

-But there are more things like only commands on LINUX:
+But there are more things like only commands on Linux:
 There are also command options.

 In the case of a directory listener you probably also want to know the size, date, and more: